Immunisation for babies and toddlers

 If they are not eligible for extra free immunisations, they may still be able to get immunised.
 Talk to your doctor or nurse about whether protection is a good idea for your tamariki and what it would cost.

-Extra vaccines for tamariki and whānau
+Extra immunisations for tamariki and whānau

 Why some vaccines are on the schedule more than once